dlfelps/dlfelps.github.io/_posts/2022-07-06-Reproducible-Example.md

 ### Results

-In the [previous post]({% link _posts/2022-06-25-Reproducible-Foundations.md %}) we defined the following criteria for reprodicible software:
+In the [previous post]({% link _posts/2022-06-25-Reproducible-Foundations.md %}) we defined the following criteria for reproducible software:

 > 1. Build from any platform **with the help of one pre-installed dependency**
 > 2. Satisfy #1 in a standard and lightweight way across codebases

 Did we satisfy them?
 Adding a Github workflow is certainly lightweight and repeatable since it will work for most .NET projects with little modification.
-But we didn't explicity verify the first critieria since we only tested from Ubuntu.
+But we didn't explicity verify the first criteria since we only tested from Ubuntu.
 If you want to explicitly test additional platforms then I would recommend defining additional jobs that build in different environments:

 {% highlight yaml %}
 jobs: